Dalian Zhoushuizi International Airport

-Dalian Zhoushuizi International Airport (IATA: DLC, ICAO: ZYTL) is the airport serving the city of Dalian in Liaoning Province, China.
+Dalian Zhoushuizi International Airport (IATA: DLC, ICAO: ZYTL) is an international airport serving the city of Dalian in Northeast China’s Liaoning province.
 It is located in Ganjingzi District, about 10 km northwest of the city center.
-In 2018 the airport handled 18,758,171 passengers, making it the busiest airport in Northeast China and the 24th busiest nationwide.
+In 2024, the airport handled 19,288,910 passengers, making it the busiest airport in Northeast China and the 27th busiest nationwide.
 The airport is the hub for Dalian Airlines and a focus city for China Southern Airlines and Hainan Airlines.
 As Zhoushuizi Airport has reached its designed capacity, the new Dalian Jinzhouwan International Airport is being built on reclaimed land to replace it.

 History

 Zhoushuizi was originally an insect-infested marsh, called "Choushuizi" (臭水子) or "smelly waters" by nearby residents.
 During the late Qing dynasty, it became a racecourse for horse racing.
 After the marsh was drained, it was renamed Zhoushuizi (Zhou's waters) after a nearby village called Zhoujiatun ("Zhou family village").